banos/xxtmp-testmvc/examples/ractive/readme.md

 ## Credit

-This TodoMVC application was created by [Rich Harris](http://rich-harris.co.uk).
+This TobuyMVC application was created by [Rich Harris](http://rich-harris.co.uk).